efelcie/efelcie.github.io/_posts/2015-12-22-trends-organisationsentwicklung.md

 ## Literaturverzeichnis

 [^Hernes]: Hernes, Tor.
 2009.
 Understanding Organization as Process: Theory for a Tangled World.
-Routledge Chapman and Hall.
+Routledge Chapman & Hall.

 [^Korten]: Korten, Fritz, Léon De Caluwé, and Jac Geurts.
 2010.
 “The Future of Organization Development: A Delphi Study Among Dutch Experts.”
 Journal of Change Management 10 (December): 393–405.

 [^Latour]: Latour, Bruno.
 2007.
 Reassembling the Social: An Introduction to Actor-Network-Theory.
 Oxford University Press.

-[^Worle]: Worley, Christopher G., and Ann E. Feryerherm.
+[^Worley]: Worley, Christopher G., and Ann E. Feryerherm.
 2003.
 “Reflections on the Future of Organization Development.”
 Journal of Behavioral Science 39 (March): 97–115. doi:10.1177/0021886303253181.